bhanuchandra2005/bhanuchandra2005/README.md

 🔭 I'm always looking to improve and contribute to projects that make a difference.
 Fun fact: I believe in clean code, meaningful goals, and lifelong learning..

-### About Me
+### A Littele About Me

-I’m a student at **GRIET**, passionate about creating tech that addresses real-world challenges.
-I code at night 🦇 and build with purpose, striving to create **impactful solutions**.
-I approach every challenge with a mix of intelligence, strategy, and the right tools to get things done.
+🎓 Student at GRIET, passionate about solving real-world problems with tech.
+From late-night coding 🌙 to purposeful builds, I turn ideas into impact using smart thinking and the right tools

-### 🛠️ Skills & Tools
+### 🛠️ Skills

-- **Languages**: Python, JavaScript, HTML, CSS
+- **Languages**: HTML, CSS, JavaScript, Python
-- **Frameworks**: React, Flask, Streamlit
+- **Frameworks**: React, Flask
-- **Databases**: MongoDB, MySQL
+- **Databases**: PHP, MySQL
-- **Machine Learning**: TensorFlow, YOLO, OpenCV
+- **Machine Learning**: TensorFlow, OpenCV
 - **Cloud**: AWS, Google Cloud

 ### 📚 Projects

-1. **Supe-Slayers**: A heritage-themed platform combining e-commerce, chatbots, and itinerary generators to explore India's culture.
+1. **Indian_Heritage**: A heritage-themed platform combining e-commerce, chatbots, and itinerary generators to explore India's culture.
-2. **TripTuner**: Personalizes travel packages, from car and room selections to guide matching.
-3. **Fall Detection**: Real-time fall detection using **YOLO** to alert caregivers and emergency services.
-4. **Text-to-Audio Translator**: Converts text into speech in 22 Indian languages, making language translation accessible.

 ---